-- 1. The University Quality Framework is overseen by Senate in accordance with Article 13 of the Charter and Ordinance 6.3.1.1, and may be amended from time to time by Senate on the advice of its sub-committees in line with the Senate Governance.. - 2.
+- 1. The University Quality Framework is overseen by Senate in accordance with Article 13 of the Charter and Ordinance 6.3.1.1, and may be amended from time to time by Senate on the advice of its sub-committees in line with the Senate Governance. - 2.
 The Council oversees the University Scheme of Delegation which provides details on where responsibility for areas of academic policy and governance reside.
 Committee terms of reference are updated to ensure appropriate coverage of responsibilities. - 3.
-The Academic Registry supports the ongoing development and enhancement of the University's Quality Framework.
+The Directorate of Academic Performance, Quality and Governance supports the ongoing development and enhancement of the University's Quality Framework.
 In doing so it liaises closely with the owners of each individual document and can provide advice on the implementation of the Framework.
-The Academic Registry also ensures timely publication of the Quality Framework as amendments are made. - 4.
-In consultation with executive post holders the Academic Registry assigns an appropriate owner to each document within the Quality Framework.
-Document Owners are expected to undertake regular review of regulations, policy, procedure and guidelines to ensure these are aligned with internal and external expectations.
+The Directorate of Academic Performance, Quality and Governance also ensures timely publication of the Quality Framework as amendments are made. - 4.
+In consultation with executive post holders the Directorate of Academic Performance, Quality and Governance assigns an appropriate owner to each document within the Quality Framework.
+Document Owners are expected to undertake regular reviews of regulations, policy, procedure and guidelines to ensure these are aligned with internal and external expectations.
 In doing so, the Document Owner is expected to ensure approval is sought from the necessary governance structures. - 5.
 New or amended Regulations which are approved by Senate during an academic year will be published in the Regulations for the following academic year. - 6.
 Pro-Vice-Chancellors, Executive Deans of Faculty have operational responsibility for ensuring that the University's Quality Framework and other requirements are met, for the quality of the academic provision offered by the University through their Faculty and for ensuring that the standards of University awards are safeguarded on behalf of Senate.
 Pro-Vice-Chancellors, Executive Deans of Faculty delegate aspects of their operational responsibilities in these matters to individuals and committees they nominate. - 7.
 Throughout these Regulations the term 'Pro-Vice-Chancellor, Executive Dean of Faculty' is to be read as meaning the Pro-Vice-Chancellors, Executive Deans of Faculty or the person nominated by them to fulfil particular responsibilities or undertake particular duties.
-The terms Chief Student Officer and Academic Registrar should be read likewise. - 8.
+The terms Chief Student Officer, Director of Academic Performance, Quality and Governance, Associate Director, Student and Academic Administration and Head of OSCAR should be read likewise. - 8.
 For the purposes of the Quality Framework the term 'academic staff' will be taken to mean all persons holding appointments as Professors, Readers/Associate Professors, Senior Lecturers, Lecturers, Professors in Practice, Professorial Teaching Fellows, Principal Teaching Fellows, Senior Teaching Fellows or Teaching Fellows.